-- ensures that service improvement and adverse event review recommendations are routine components of performance feedback in Open Arms regions.
+- ensures that service improvement and clinical incident review recommendations are routine components of performance feedback in Open Arms regions

-- ensures that systems are in place to monitor the delivery of services, including reporting of adverse events.
+- ensures that systems are in place to monitor the delivery of services, including reporting of clinical incidents.

 - is responsible for quality improvement activities and monitoring.

-- ensure the quality of care provided to Open Arms clients is consistently high and aligned with current evidence-based best practice.
+- ensure that the quality of care provided to Open Arms clients is consistently high and aligned with current evidence-based best practice

-- ensure near misses and adverse events are reported consistently.
+- ensure that near misses and clinical incidents are reported consistently